Asterki/file-error-logging/docs/usage.md

 ```

 # Logging Messages

 You can log messages at different levels using the `log` method.
 You can also override the default options for each log message.

 **`log` Parameters**

 - `level`: The log level to use.
 - `message`: The message to log.
-- `optionsOverride`: Optional overrides for the log options.
+- `optionsOverride`: Optional overrides for the log options, this parameter is optional.
   - `includeTimestampInConsole`: Whether to include a timestamp in the console log.
   - `logToFile`: Whether to log to a file.
   - `color`: The color to use for the log message.
+  - `onTrigger`: Function to be called when the the log level is called, accepts `message` as parameter.

 ## Example

 ```ts
 import Logger from "file-error-logging";